hooverken/ARMPowershell/README.md

 * **Configure-AzStorageAccountForADDSAuthN.ps1** - Configures an Azure storage account to use [Active Directory (ADDS) authentication](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-auth-active-directory-enable).
 This is intended as an alternative to the AzFilesHybrid module wihich is referenced in the above link.<br><br>
 * **Configure-AzFilesShareForFSLogixProfileContainers.ps1** - Applies the necessary IAM role assignments and NTFS permissions structure for an [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/) share to work correctly with [FSlogix profile containers](https://docs.microsoft.com/en-us/azure/virtual-desktop/fslogix-containers-azure-files).<br><br>
 * **Configure-AzFilesShareForMSIXAppAttach.ps1** - Configures an Azure Files share permissions for use with [MSIX App Attach](https://docs.microsoft.com/en-us/azure/virtual-desktop/what-is-app-attach) and [Azure Virtual Desktop](https://azure.microsoft.com/en-us/services/virtual-desktop/)<br><br>
+* **Get-AvdHostPoolBilledCharges.ps1** - Takes the name of an [Azure Virtual Desktop](https://azure.microsoft.com/en-us/services/virtual-desktop/) host pool as a parameter and returns the actual billed charges for the compute and disk resources for a given time span (default prior 30 days if no start/end date specified).<br><br>
 * **Exterminate-AzureVM.ps1** - Deletes all elements of an Azure VM (compute, OS disk, data disks and NICs)